1 Introduction

 The DOE provided the panel with two budget scenarios for High Energy Physics (HEP) derived from realistic near-term budget projections.
 The baseline scenario assumes budget levels for HEP for fiscal years 2023 through 2027 that are specified in the Creating Helpful Incentives to Produce Semiconductors (CHIPS) and Science Act of 2022.
 The baseline budget scenario then increases by 3% per year from fiscal year 2028 through 2033.
 The less favorable scenario assumes increases of 2% per year from fiscal year 2024 to 2033.

 The panel was asked to develop DOE programs consistent with these scenarios.
 Prioritization of projects that would receive funding from the DOE therefore had to consider both project cost and the uncertainties in that cost related to the project’s technical readiness and design maturity.
-For projects where the US contribution is expected to come entirely from the NSF, the panel was only asked to consider scientific relevance to the US particle physics program.
+For projects where the US contribution is expected to come entirely from NSF, the panel was only asked to consider scientific relevance to the US particle physics program.
 We note that in a number of cases, the NSF science case for a jointly funded project extends beyond particle physics into astrophysics.

 To help the P5 panel better understand costs, schedules, and risks of the large projects, a subcommittee was convened with project management and technical experts from the community.
 The subcommittee provided an independent assessment of the cost range, schedule, and risks of the major projects.
 That input was used to assess the most likely cost scenarios and reduce the chance of unexpected budget overruns from current and new projects into the next decade.